Using the C++ interface

 Linking with O₂scl

 The o2sclpy.linker class (see below) controls the dynamical loading of the O₂scl libraries.
-This class may require some additional information about your system in order to perform the dynamic loading properly.
+Some additional environment variables may need to be set in order to perform the dynamic loading properly.

 The variable o2sclpy.linker.o2scl_cpp_lib specifies the C++ library to be loaded, in case it is not loaded automatically.
-The function o2sclpy.linker.get_library_settings() will set this to be the value of the environment variable O2SCL_CPP_LIB.
-You can also specify the C++ library on the command-line when using the O₂graph script using the o2scl-cpp-lib command.
-On a MacOS laptop, when using clang the C++ library is typically found automatically, but when using gcc I have to set this value to /usr/local/lib/gcc/11/libstdc++.dylib.
+This can be set by the environment variable O2SCL_CPP_LIB.
+On a MacOS laptop, when using clang the C++ library is typically found automatically, but when using gcc I have to set this value to something like /usr/local/lib/gcc/13/libstdc++.dylib.

 The variable o2sclpy.linker.o2scl_lib_dir specifies the directory where libo2scl.so is to be found, in case it cannot be found automatically.
-The function o2sclpy.linker.get_library_settings() will set this to be the value of the environment variable O2SCL_LIB_DIR.
-You can also specify the C++ library on the command-line when using the O₂graph script using the o2scl-lib-dir command.
+This can be set by the environment variable O2SCL_LIB_DIR.

 Finally, the variable o2sclpy.linker.o2scl_addl_libs is a list of additional libraries which are required and not automatically included by the dynamic loading.
-The function o2sclpy.linker.get_library_settings() will set this to be the comma-separated list in the environment variable O2SCL_ADDL_LIBS.
-You can also specify the C++ library on the command-line when using the O₂graph script using the o2scl-addl-libs command.
-If O₂scl is installed with OpenMP support, the OpenMP libraries are often not automatically linked in, and so you may need to include something similar to /usr/local/lib/gcc/11/libgomp.1.dylib.
-Also, on my MacOS laptop, the readline library is not automatically included, so I typically use O2SCL_ADDL_LIBS=/usr/lib/libreadline.dylib,/usr/local/lib/gcc/11/libgomp.1.dylib.
+This can be set by specifying a comma-separated list in the environment variable O2SCL_ADDL_LIBS.
+If O₂scl is installed with OpenMP support, the OpenMP libraries are often not automatically linked in, and so you may need to include something similar to /usr/local/lib/gcc/13/libgomp.1.dylib.
+Also, on my MacOS laptop, the readline library is not automatically included, so I typically use O2SCL_ADDL_LIBS=/usr/lib/libreadline.dylib,/usr/local/lib/gcc/13/libgomp.1.dylib.

 Linking with O₂scl example